VOLVO -`07 VN 780

 Though they claimed it wasn't their mistake their was no paper work and no bill for the repair.

 January - They had to reseal the roof as it was leaking.
-The check valve on the air dryer and the drain valve on the turbo had to be replace.
+The check valve on the air dryer and the drain valve on the turbo had to be replaced.

 2 batteries had to be replaces as did the transmission solenoid, mounted under the tranny, because it had been corrupted by road salt and ice.